eanderson-ei/essc-knowledge-base/README.md

 ### Graph Data Science

+To add the graph data science gallery, open the Graph Apps Gallery from the Open split button and click install under the Graph Data Science Playground.
+If nothing happens, copy the link that opens when you click the square icon (right-most) and paste into the install file or link bar that comes up when you click the four squares button in the sidebar.
+You also need to install the APOC library (see Add Plugin card at bottom of Neo4j desktop for the project).

+You can then find the Graph Data Science Library in the Open split button.
+Follow the connection guide to get connected the first time.

 #### PageRank

-Using the graph data science playground, use PageRank with count as weight property, write to 'pagerank' property
+Using the graph data science playground, use PageRank with the following parameters:

+* Label: Project
+* Relationship Type: SHARES_TAGS
+* Relationship Orientation: Natural
+* Weight Property: count

+Write results to 'pagerank' property

 #### Louvain Communities

-Using the graph data science playground, use Louvain with count as weight property, write to 'louvain' property
+Using the graph data science playground, use Louvain with the following parameters:

+* Label: Project
+* Relationship Type: SHARES_TAGS
+* Relationship Orientation: Undirected
+* Weight Property: count
+* Seed property: None
+* Intermediate Communities: False
+* Community Node Limit: 50

+Write results to 'louvain' property

 ## 2. Initial Buildout